Exporting to Germany

 Opportunities for specialist sectors

-Specialist sectors such as vegan and free from foods are becoming increasingly popular in Germany.
-As in most European countries, the demand for private label products is increasing too and this is visible throughout the supermarket chains and discounters.
-As the UK is one of the leading manufacturers in private label products, there is considerable potential in this sector.
+Specialist sectors such as vegan, organic and free from foods are becoming increasingly popular in Germany.
+This has been underlined with organic food product retail sales exceeding €15 billion in 2022 and a 42% growth in vegetarian or vegan meat and dairy alternatives.
+As in most European countries, the demand for private label products is increasing.
+This is visible throughout the supermarket chains and discounters.
+As the UK is one of the leading private label products manufacturers, there is considerable potential in this sector.

 -